Psalms For Life

 who doesn’t walk the path the ungodly promote

-or take a stand for self-seekers’ twisted values
+or stand up for self-seekers’ twisted values

 or sit among those who scoff and sneer.

-2 He delights instead
+2 He delights instead in YHWH’s Torah

 drawing on its wisdom day and night.